-The Y-factor visualizes the complexity of climate abatement.
+The Y-factor visualizes the complexity of climate change abatement.
 There is a wide variety of technologies to reduce greenhouse gas emissions, spread throughout all sectors of the economy.
 Abatement options are typically presented in terms of the abatement costs and abatement potential, in a so-called marginal abatement cost curve (MACC).
-The abatement costs are the costs needed to reduce reduce greenhouse gas emissions (Euro/ton CO2).
-The abatement potential are the emissions that can be avoided (ton CO2).
+The abatement potential represent the emissions that can be avoided (ton CO2) with this abatement measure.
+The abatement costs represent the costs needed to reduce reduce a tonne of greenhouse gas emissions (Euro/ton CO2).

-This tool, the Y-factor visualizes a variety of factors influencing
+This interactive tool, the Y-factor visualizes a variety of factors influencing

 The tool below allows you to interact with the Y-factor.
 You can

 Use the information icons next to the item's headers for more information.

 This work has been developed at TU Delft.
 For more information: contact Emile Chappin.
 See also this open access scientific article.
 Don't hesitate to reach out in case you'd like to discuss the ins and outs of the Y-factor, or in case you'd like to make your own (regional) curve.